Southern Scenic Route

 As you travel from Dunedin towards Balclutha, you'll discover various scenic and historic locations along the way.
 The journey leads you into the stunning Catlins region, where the road leads you between the forest and coastline.

-Take a break at Purakaunui Falls to witness the cascading three-tiered waterfall which is a short 5 min walk from the carpark.
+During your drive down the coast take a break at Purakaunui Falls to witness the cascading three-tiered waterfall which is a short 5 min walk from the carpark.

 A visit to the Nugget Point Lighthouse is a must, where you can witness sea lions and seals basking on the rocks beneath.
 The view of the horizon over the nuggets is truly majestic and will take your breath away.